malbrain/database/README.md

       xtra is the btree leaf page extra bits inMem specifies no disk files
       noDocs specifies keys only
-      src_file1 thru src_filen are files of keys/documents separated by newline
+      src_file1 thru src_filen are files of keys/documents separated by newline.
+Each is given to a new thread.
 ```
 Linux compilation command: